 We’re maintaining high standards of medical education and training and supporting medical students and trainees.

-This year’s national training survey data will also inform our work with others to help training recover and to support doctors’ wellbeing, as we move forward from this challenging time.
+This year’s national training survey data will also inform our work with others to help training recover and to support doctors’ wellbeing.

 In 2020 we gave over 60,000 doctors more time to revalidate by moving their revalidation date by 12 months.
 This meant that no doctor was due to revalidate before late March 2021.

-Our approach in 2021 continues to provide doctors and responsible officers with maximum flexibility to meet local needs.
-If a doctor isn’t ready to revalidate, they can defer their date without any impact on their ability, or licence, to practice.
+Our approach continues to provide doctors and responsible officers with maximum flexibility to meet local needs.
+If a doctor isn’t ready to revalidate, responsible officers can defer their recommendation without any impact on an individual's ability, or licence, to practice.

 A proportionate approach to fitness to practise

 Our absolute priority remains patient safety.
-We adapted our processes to make sure that patients could still raise concerns with us, and our patient liaison service continues to support patients on the phone when we’re unable to meet in person.
+We adapted our processes to make sure that patients could still raise concerns with us, and our patient liaison service continues to support patients using virtual platforms.

 While we’ve taken a flexible and proportionate approach to investigations, we’ve continued our vital fitness to practise processes to protect the public when patient safety concerns emerge or we need to act in the public interest.
 We've also published updated guidance for our staff on taking into account the impact of the pandemic when considering new complaints.

-We continue to progress open cases where we can, but we know that some employers and doctors aren’t able to assist with our investigations during this pressurised time.
+We continue to progress all cases, but we know that some employers, doctors and other organisations may take longer to assist with our investigations during this pressurised time.
 This means that some cases will progress more slowly for the time being.

 Supporting medical education and practice across the UK